sumanlamichhane984/Bajaj_stock_price_analysis_2002to2020/README.md

 # Bajaj_stock_price_analysis_2003to2020
-Indian Automotive Giant Bajaj Stock Analysis as well as Forecasting Bajaj Stock Price Analysis (2003–2020)
+Bajaj Stock Price Analysis (2003–2020)

-This project analyzes 17+ years of Bajaj Auto stock price data.
-It includes full data cleaning, anomaly detection, forecasting using ARIMA, and machine learning clustering to understand stock behavior and trading patterns.
+This project examines over 17 years of historical stock price data for Bajaj Auto, one of India’s major automotive manufacturers.
+The analysis covers long-term trend behavior, anomaly detection using statistical techniques, time-series forecasting through ARIMA, and machine-learning clustering to segment trading patterns.

-The goal is to build an end-to-end, real-world data analytics workflow.
+The goal is to build a complete, end-to-end analytics workflow that mirrors how financial analysts, quantitative researchers, and market data teams approach real-world stock behavior.

-Project Overview
+🔍 Project Overview

 This analysis focuses on:

 Understanding long-term stock trends

-Detecting unusual trading activity
+Detecting unusual or outlier trading activity

-Forecasting closing prices using ARIMA
+Forecasting closing prices using ARIMA models

-Grouping similar trading days using K-Means clustering
+Grouping similar trading behaviors using K-Means clustering

-Applying a consistent data-cleaning and preprocessing pipeline
+Applying a consistent, structured data-cleaning process

+Generating clear visualizations for insight-driven storytelling

-1. Data Cleaning & Preprocessing
+🧹 Data Cleaning & Preprocessing

-Steps performed:
+Key steps performed:

-Standardized column names
+Standardized column names for consistency

-Parsed and sorted date column
+Parsed and sorted the date column

-Converted numerical fields into correct data types
+Converted all numerical fields into correct datatypes

 Removed invalid/corrupted rows

-Interpolated missing values for continuous time-series
+Interpolated missing values to maintain a continuous time series

+Verified dataset integrity before modeling

+This ensures the dataset is reliable for forecasting and machine-learning tasks.

-.
-Anomaly Detection (Z-Score)
+⚠️ Anomaly Detection (Z-Score Method)

-Anomalies were detected using a Z-Score threshold of ±3 on:
+Anomalies were identified using a Z-Score threshold of ±3, applied on:

-Close price
+Closing price

 Turnover